httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {: title="Response advertising the supported algorithms"}

-# Changes from RFC3230

-## Deprecate Negotiation of Content-MD5 {#deprecate-contentMD5}

-This RFC deprecates the negotiation of `Content-MD5` as it has been obsoleted by [RFC7231].

-See {{content-digest}} for a new checksum negotiation mechanism for HTTP message content.

-## Obsolete Digest Field Parameters {#obsolete-parameters}

-{{Sections 4.1.1 and 4.2 of RFC3230}} defined field parameters.
-This document obsoletes the usage of parameters with `Digest` because this feature has not been widely deployed and complicates field-value processing.

-[RFC3230] intended field parameters to provide a common way to attach additional information to a representation-data-digest.
-However, if parameters are used as an input to validate the checksum, an attacker could alter them to steer the validation behavior.

-A digest-algorithm can still be parameterized by defining its own way to encode parameters into the representation-data-digest, in such a way as to mitigate security risks related to its computation.

 # Acknowledgements
 {:numbered="false"}
 The vast majority of this document is inherited from [RFC3230], so thanks